Stronger quantum fluctuation with larger spins: Emergent magnetism in the pressurized high-temperature superconductor FeSe

 Figure~\ref{fig:fig2}(a) gives our spin wave dispersion of the \textit{ordered} state over the experimentally relevant pressure range 0.14GPa to 4.9GPa.
 At low pressure, the obtained spin wave energy is imaginary (shown as negative in the standard convention) in the vicinity of ($\pi$,$q\sim 0$).
 This indicates that the ($\pi$,0) ordered state is unstable against itinerant carrier-induced long-range quantum fluctuations~\cite{Spin_fermion_Tan} at the length scale longer than $2\pi/q$ along the $y$ direction, and thus the system would "fail to order", in agreement with the experimental observation.
 This result provides a proper physical description of quantum fluctuation behind the recent density functional theory results~\cite{zyLu} that gives very similar total energy for systems with arbitrary mixing of ($\pi$,$2\pi/N$) with $N$=2 to 4.
 By contrast, at higher pressure, the spin wave energy grows more positive; The ($\pi$,0) order becomes stable beyond 1GPa, in excellent agreement with the experimental observation.

 These results reveal the essential fluctuation-dominant nature of the magnetic order/disorder of FeSe.
 The absence of magnetic order at low pressure is due to a strong itinerancy-induced long-range quantum fluctuation~\cite{Spin_fermion_Tan}, rather than the weakness of the normal-state instability typically derived from perturbation theories~\cite{Kotani,Scalapino_pertu}.
 Particularly, besides the small momentum region near ($\pi$,0), our resulting spin wave dispersion is rather well-defined in nearly the entire momentum space, indicating that the short-range magnetic correlation remains very strong even in the absence of long-range order.
 This is in good agreement with recent observation of magnetic excitation in the spin-disordered state~\cite{FeSe_Normal_state_JunZhao_ncomm}.
-Consistently at high pressure, given that the strong short-range correlation is already well established, the emergence of magnetic order simply follows the systematic reduction of the quantum fluctuation, rather than an enhancement of the normal state instability.
+Consistently at high pressure, given that the strong short-range correlation is already well established, the emergence of magnetic order simply follows the systematic reduction of the quantum fluctuation, rather than an enhancement of the normal-state instability.

 The strong quantum fluctuation discussed here leaves a clear signature in the low-energy magnetic excitation that can be easily observed in inelastic neutron scattering experiments.
-As shown in Fig.~\ref{fig:fig2}(b.1), at low pressure where fluctuation is so strong that long-range order is completely destroyed, the low-energy excitation shows a clear elongation along the ($\pi$,$q\sim 0$) direction, reflecting the strong quantum fluctuation involving these momenta.
-In fact, such elongation has been clearly observed in the previous measurements~\cite{C_type_Nphysics, FeSe_Normal_state_JunZhao_ncomm} [Fig.~\ref{fig:fig2}(b.3).]
-On the other hand, at higher pressure, where fluctuation is weaker and long-range order emerges, the elongation is significantly reduced [Fig.~\ref{fig:fig2}(b.3)].
-Future experimental verification of this behavior would provide a strong support to our fluctuation dominant picture of the emerged magnetic order at high pressure.
+As shown in Fig.~\ref{fig:fig2}(b.1), at low pressure where fluctuation is so strong that long-range order is completely destroyed, the low-energy excitation shows a clear elongation along the $y$-direction near the magnetic Bragg peak at ($\pi$,0), reflecting the strong quantum fluctuation involving these momenta.
+In fact, such elongation has been clearly observed in the previous measurements of the normal-state FeSe at 110K above the superconducting temperature~\cite{FeSe_Normal_state_JunZhao_ncomm}.
+Of course, to really verify the quantum nature of the fluctuation, low-temperature observation is necessary.
+Such data is available in FeTe$_{0.51}$Se$_{0.49}$~\cite{C_type_Nphysics}, which has very similar low-energy magnetic properties but negligible superconductivity.
+Indeed, Fig.~\ref{fig:fig2}(b.3) demonstrates a clear elongation in FeTe$_{0.51}$Se$_{0.49}$ similar to our results.
+Notice that the strong intensity near ($\pi$,0) is inconsistent with the proposal of quadrupolar order~\cite{QMSi}.
+Also note that in our calculation this elongation greatly benefits from the already weak stiffness in the local moment system when $J_2$ is not much larger than $J_2/2$.
+Therefore, we expect this elongation more robust than in the itinerant-only pictures~\cite{pure_itinerant_picture}.